 When you think about egg farming, what comes to mind—spending time in the barn tending to the hens, perhaps monitoring equipment and technology or even working together with other professionals in the industry?

-Today, many farmers are pursuing training and education in agriculture universities and colleges across the country, and from coast to coast farms are benefiting from the latest research and innovation available thanks to the efforts of leading universities and researchers.
+Today, many farmers are pursuing training and education in agriculture at universities and colleges across the country, and from coast to coast farms are benefiting from the latest research and innovation available thanks to the efforts of leading universities and researchers.

 These universities provide cutting-edge information to farmers while nurturing the next generation of industry experts and researchers with invaluable hands-on experience.
 From the farm to the campus, these university programs and the research they do are helping to develop innovative practices that directly impact Canada’s egg industry.